Sushi for Beginners – A Novice’s Guide to Eating Sushi

 Widely known to provide sustainable energy, rice helps make up the suggested 30 percent carbohydrate component of every meal.
 Sushi restaurants are slowly beginning to offer sushi made with brown rice instead of white.
 Full of nutrients and fibre, brown rice is healthier alternative to white rice.

-“Mix wasabi with soy sauce to create a flavorful dipping sauce”
+“Mix wasabi with soy sauce to create a flavourful dipping sauce”

 Soya Sauce is composed of permeated soya beans.
 The soya beans can protect against cancer and cardiovascular disease, promote healthy bones and help alleviate menopausal symptoms.
 If you are watching your sodium intake, make sure to request low-sodium soy sauce, as regular soy sauce often contains high amounts of sodium.